dengkk1993/dengkk1993.github.io/_pages/about.md

 I graduated from Fujian Normal University with a bachelor’s degree and from Fuzhou University, the Research Center for Discrete Mathematics (离散数学研究中心) with a doctor’s degree, advised by <a href="http://www.pzhengxtu.com/" target="_blank">Zheng Peng (彭拯)</a>.
 I then pursued postdoctoral research at Peking University, Beijing International Center for Mathematical Research (BICMR，北京国际数学研究中心), under the supervision of <a href="http://faculty.bicmr.pku.edu.cn/~wenzw/index.html" target="_blank">Zaiwen Wen (文再文)</a>.

 # 📖 Research experience & Education
+- *2026.04 - now*, Associate Professor, Assistant Researcher, College of Science, National University of Defense Technology, Changsha.
-- *2023.04 - now*, Assistant Researcher, College of Science, National University of Defense Technology, Changsha.
+- *2023.04 - 2026.04*, Assistant Researcher, College of Science, National University of Defense Technology, Changsha.
 - *2020.09 - 2023.04*, Postdoc, Beijing International Center for Mathematical Research, Peking University, Beijing.
 - *2015.06 - 2020.06*, Doctor, Research Center for Discrete Mathematics, Fuzhou University, Fuzhou.
 - *2011.09 - 2015.06*, Undergraduate, School of Mathematics and Computer Science, Fujian Normal University, Fuzhou.

 # 🔥 News
+- *2026.09*: &nbsp;🎉🎉 One paper is accepted by **Mathematics of Operations Research**.
 - *2026.02*: &nbsp;🎉🎉 One paper is accepted by **Applied Mathematical Modelling**.
 - *2026.01*: &nbsp;🎉🎉 One paper is accepted by **IMA Journal of Numerical Analysis**.
 - *2025.12*: &nbsp;🎉🎉 One paper is accepted by **Applied Numerical Mathematics**.